casper-network/docs-archive/glossary/B.rst

 Blockchain
 ^^^^^^^^^^^
-Blockchain is a P2P network where the collection of nodes (**validators**) concurrently update a decentralized, shared database.
-They do this collectively, building an ever-growing chain of **transactions**.
-For performance reasons, transactions are bundled in **blocks**.
+Blockchain is a P2P network where the collection of nodes (`validators <V.html#validator>`_) concurrently updates a decentralized, shared database.
+They do this collectively, building an ever-growing chain of `transactions <T.html#transaction>`_.
+For performance reasons, transactions are bundled in `blocks <#block>`_.
 According to a particular cooperation protocol (consensus protocol), the collection of `nodes <N.html#node>`_ connected via a P2P network cooperate to maintain this shared database as a single source of truth.
-The database's current state is called the **global state** and has a sizeable map-like collection.
+The database's current state is called the `global state <G.html#global-state>`_ and has a sizeable map-like collection.

 BlockDAG
 ^^^^^^^^